MattAtencio/MattAtencio.GitHub.io/CodeReview.md

 This application is a travel website for reviewing and booking trips.
 The application was built using the MEAN stack and includes a frontend UI, an admin SPA site, a MongoDB Database, and APIs to support data querying, data manipulation and user authentication.
-I completed one or more enhancement in each category below to my artifiact to show a more holistic understanding of the code.
+I completed one or more enhancement in each category below to my artifact to show a more holistic understanding of the code.

 **Category One: Software Engineering/Design**